hexicans/Matiboux.com/README.md

 - I tried to make musics on FL Studio.
 It really sucks.
 I don't take much time to learn how to properly use it tho..
 - And I wrote stories..
 Most of them about my own feelings.
 Heh.

-And today, I decided to take a break from my projects which mean that my web projects are on standy.
+And today, I decided to take a break from my projects which mean that my web projects are on standby.
 That's why I upload a backup here.

 So that's it about me.
 Enjoy my website backup here, or check the list of all my projects below.